“On the fifth day of Christmas, my true love gave to me, five gold rings ...”

-But you don't have to wait for today's feast, which in the western Church is that of St Thomas à Becket, also known as Thomas of Canterbury, where he was Archbishop at the time of his death.
+But you don't have to wait for today's feast, which in the western Church is that of St Thomas à Becket, also known as Thomas of Canterbury, named for where he was Archbishop at the time of his death.
 Born around 1162, he became the confidant and High Chancellor of King Henry II of England.
 Then the King got the idea for Thomas, already an archdeacon, to be consecrated Archbishop of Canterbury and Primate of All England.
 This did not have the effect for which the King had hoped.
 Eventually, Thomas was embroiled in conflict with Henry over the rights and privileges of the Church, and was assassinated by the King's followers in Canterbury Cathedral, on this day in 1170.
 He was canonized less than four years later by Pope Alexander III.

 This story became the subject of a stage play, and eventually the great 1964 film, Becket, starring Richard Burton as Thomas Becket and Peter O'Toole as King Henry.
 It won an Academy Award for Best Screenplay, and received eleven other nominations, including Best Actor (Burton and O'Toole).

 Following an extensive restoration process, the original 1964 film was made available in limited theatrical re-release in 2007.
 It is currently available on DVD.
 More information is available at the website: becketthemovie.com.